 As a child, I loved going to the Golden Arches.
-It would be like visiting with Mr. Rogers and The Fonz only this was real AND there was food.
-The burgers, the fries, the shakes!
-I loved eating there.
-Much more so then as opposed to now because eating that stuff now tends to put weight on me for some unknown reason.
+It was like visiting Mr. Rogers or The Fonz only this excursion also included burgers, fries and shakes!
+I just loved eating there as a wee lad.
+Much more so then now, as eating that stuff today tends to put weight on me for some unknown reason.

-But I have to admit that the thing I loved the most about going to McDonalds in the 1970′s wasn’t the burgers or fries.
-No, the best thing about going to the place where billions and billions are served was another chance for me to see what Ronald McDonald and his homies were up to.
+But I have to admit, the thing I loved most about going to McDonald’s in the 1970′s had nothing to do with burger or fry.
+No, the best thing about going to the place where billions and billions were served was that it was another chance for me to see what my boy Ronald McDonald and his homies were up to.

-Ronald sure had the coolest bunch of friends ever that all lived in their own little world.
-A world filled with talking chicken mcnuggets, trash cans and trees.
-A world I got to visit for the most part only when my parents grew tired of listening to their bratty child on their way home from the store.
+Ronald sure had the coolest bunch of friends ever – a posse that all lived in their own little McDonaldland.
+A world filled with talking nuggets, trash cans and trees.
+A place I only got to visit when my parents grew tired of listening to their bratty kid on the way home from the store.

-On a whim, the thought struck me today to read up on my old pals and what I found was shocking.
-Has anyone else noticed the evil crime syndicate that’s being run out of McDonaldland?
+Has anyone else noticed the evil crime syndicate that was being run out of McDonaldland?

-Take a look at these biographies of characters and you tell me.
+Take a look at these biographies of the characters and you tell me.
 Fatty fast food is the last thing our children need to be worried about.
-The truth is larceny has been running amok in McDonaldland:
+The truth is, larceny has been running amok in McDonaldland:

 Captain Crook – Captain Crook was a pirate who first appeared in July 1970 and is similar in appearance to the famed Captain Hook from Disney’s 1953 movie Peter Pan.
 Unlike the Hamburglar, this villain spent his time trying to steal Filet-O-Fish sandwiches from citizens of McDonaldland while avoiding being caught.